 Have you ever wondered how your favorite cereal box or that snazzy looking beverage label came to be so vibrant and detailed?
 The answer lies in a widely used printing technique: flexographic printing.
-Let’s break it down in layman terms.
+Let’s break down Flexographic Printing, a Simplified Guide in layman terms.

 At its core, flexographic printing, often referred to as “flexo,” is a method that employs flexible relief plates made of rubber or plastic.
 It’s like a modern-day variation of letterpress printing.
 The name “flex” comes from the flexibility of these plates.